mrc-ide/mintr/inst/json/impact_docs.md

 *   Prevalence under 5 years: Year 1 post intervention: The prevalence in children of 6-months to 5 years of age one year after the intervention package is implemented.
 *   Prevalence under 5 years: Year 2 post intervention: The prevalence in children of 6-months to 5 years of age two years after the intervention package is implemented.
 *   Prevalence under 5 years: Year 3 post intervention: The prevalence in children of 6-months to 5 years of age three years after the intervention package is implemented.
-*   Relative reduction in prevalence at 36 months post intervention: The relative efficacy of the investigated intervention package against the 'do-nothing' scenario at 3-years post switching to the alternative interventions.
+*   Relative reduction in prevalence across 36 months post intervention: The relative efficacy of the investigated intervention package against the no intervention scenario across 3-years post switching to the alternative interventions.
-*   Mean cases averted per 1,000 people annually across 3 years since intervention: The mean number of clinical cases averted annually per 1,000 people per year given the population size inputted and relative to the 'do-nothing' scenario.
+*   Mean cases averted per 1,000 people annually across 3 years since intervention: The mean number of clinical cases averted per 1,000 people per year given the population size provided by the user and relative to the no intervention scenario.
-*   Relative reduction in clinical cases across 3 years since intervention (%): The percentage-efficacy of the investigated intervention package against clinical cases relative to the 'do-nothing' scenario.
+*   Relative reduction in clinical cases across 3 years since intervention (%): The percentage-efficacy of the investigated intervention package against clinical cases relative to the no intervention scenario.
 *   Mean cases per person per year averaged across 3 years: The predicted number of clinical cases per person, averaged across 3 years since intervention.

 You can hover the cursor above a value in the graph or table to observe the uncertainty.
 Here uncertainty is restricted to effects from ITN or IRS interventions.